Age-Old Wisdom meets Modern Tools

 Succession planting keeps the garden in continual production.
 Whenever one crop is harvested, have seedlings ready to transplant in its place.
-For best results, use quick-maturing varieties to fit several crops into one season and spread out the harvest.
+For the best results, use quick-maturing varieties to fit several crops into one season and spread out the harvest.

 3. Put Plants Close Together

 “Intercropping” means growing two or more crops together to save space.
 Plants should be placed close enough so that their leaves will touch, shading the ground between them when they are fully mature.
 This will keep weeds down and conserve moisture, eliminating the need to mulch and weed.
 As the plants begin to crowd out their neighbors, harvest the early-maturing ones, leaving room for the others to develop.
 For example, pair lettuce with longer-season vegetables such as broccoli, peppers, or tomatoes.